-2. RDRs are processed by the Cisco service control management suite collection manager.
+2. The Cisco service control management suite collection manager processes the RDRs.

 3. Collection manager software is an implementation of a collection system that receives RDRs from one or more SCE platforms.
 It collects these records and processes them in one of its adapters.
 Each adapter performs a specific action on the RDR.

-RDRs contain a variety of information and statistics, depending on the configuration of the system.
+RDRs contain various information and statistics, depending on the configuration of the system.
 Three main categories of RDRs include:

 •Transaction RDRs—Records generated for each transaction, where a transaction is a single event detected in network traffic.
 The identification of a transaction depends on the particular application and protocol.